 A value proposition is a promise of value to be delivered.
 It’s the primary reason a prospect should buy from you.

-In a nutshell, value proposition is a clear statement that
+In a nutshell, a value proposition is a clear statement that offers three things:

-You have to present your value proposition as the first thing the visitors see on your home page, but should be visible in all major entry points of the site.
+Your value proposition has to be the first thing visitors see on your homepage, but it should also be visible at all major entry points to the site.

-It’s not just for aesthetics, or to placate a CEO or copywriter, but ultimately, to improve your customer lifetime value.
+It’s not just for aesthetics or to placate a CEO or copywriter.
+Ultimately, it can improve your customer lifetime value.

-Value proposition is something real humans are supposed to understand.
+A value proposition is something real humans are supposed to understand.
 It’s for people to read.
-Here’s an example of what a value proposition is NOT supposed to be like:
+Here’s an example of what a value proposition is not supposed to be like:

 Revenue-focused marketing automation & sales effectiveness solutions unleash collaboration throughout the revenue cycle

-Would you be able to explain to your friend what the offer is and how they’d benefit?
+Would you be able to explain the offer to your friend or how they’d benefit?
 Didn’t think so.
-Unfortunately it’s no joke.
-Such meaningless jargon-propositions are abundant.
+Unfortunately, it’s no joke.
+Such meaningless “jargon propositions” are abundant.
 Avoid blandvertising at all costs.

 Your value proposition needs to be in the language of the customer.
-It should join the conversation that is already going on in the customer’s mind.
-In order to do that you need to know the language your customers use to describe your offering and how they benefit from it.
+It should join the conversation that’s already going on in the customer’s mind.
+To do that, you need to know the language your customers use to describe your offering and how they benefit from it.

-You cannot guess what that language is.
-The way YOU speak about your services is often very different from how your customers describe it .
-The answers are outside of your office.
+You cannot guess what the right language is.
+The way you speak about your services is often very different from how your customers describe them.
+The answers are outside your office.
 You have to interview your customers to find it out, or use social media.

 It’s not a slogan or a catch phrase.
 This is not a value proposition: